Detailed Action

 Mathematical Concepts including mathematical relationships, mathematical formulas or equations, mathematical calculations

-For instance, humans can mentally and/or via aid of pen/paper perform certain methods of reserving technical resources (e.g. human activity), wherein the method comprising identifying mentally with aid of pen/paper one or more second technical resources that are similar to the previously cancelled allocated first technical resource, identifying mentally with aid of pen/paper one or more first occasions that caused the allocation of the allocated first technical resource, identifying mentally with aid of pen/paper an occurrence of a second occasion, which is similar to the one or more first occasions, wherein the second occasion is an occasion correlating with the one or more first occasions, allocating/assigning mentally with aid of pen/paper one or more second technical resources identified to be similar to the previously allocated one or more first technical resources, in response to determining mentally with aid of pen/paper the presence of a second occasion, and in response to determining mentally with aid of pen/paper that the specific cause for the cancellation of the allocated first technical resource is no longer present, wherein the one or more second technical resources are allocated/assigned based on the time of occurrence of the second occasion.
+For instance, humans can mentally and/or via aid of pen/paper perform certain methods of reserving technical resources (e.g. human activity), wherein the method comprising identifying mentally with aid of pen/paper, based on the sets of the properties and historical allocation data, one or more second technical resources among the candidate second resources that are similar to the previously cancelled allocated first technical resource, identifying mentally with aid of pen/paper one or more first occasions that caused the allocation of the allocated first technical resource, identifying mentally with aid of pen/paper an occurrence of a second occasion, which is similar to the one or more first occasions, wherein the second occasion is an occasion correlating with the one or more first occasions, allocating/assigning mentally with aid of pen/paper one or more second technical resources identified to be similar to the previously allocated one or more first technical resources, in response to determining mentally with aid of pen/paper the presence of a second occasion, and in response to determining mentally with aid of pen/paper that the specific cause for the cancellation of the allocated first technical resource is no longer present, wherein the one or more second technical resources are allocated/assigned based on a time of the occurrence of the second occasion.

-Per prong 2, Step 2A, the additional non-emphasized elements as noted above; namely; “computer-implemented method… receiving an involuntary cancellation of a given allocated first technical resource before a process utilizing the allocated first technical resource has been successfully completed, wherein the cancellation of the given first technical resource results from a specific cause”; are mere data gathering/sending steps/insignificant extra-solution activity to the judicial exception; are merely adding words “apply it” (or an equivalent) with the judicial exception/mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea; and are generally linking the use of the judicial exception to a particular technological environment or field of use - see MPEP 2106.05(f, g, h).
+Per prong 2, Step 2A, the additional non-emphasized elements as noted above; namely; “computer-implemented method… receiving an involuntary cancellation of a given allocated first technical resource before a process utilizing the allocated first technical resource has been successfully completed, wherein the cancellation of the given first technical resource results from a specific cause… obtaining, for each of a plurality of candidate second resources, a set of properties, obtaining, for a user corresponding to the allocation of the cancelled first technical resource, historical allocation data for each of the plurality of candidate second resources”; are mere data gathering/sending steps/insignificant extra-solution activity to the judicial exception; are merely adding words “apply it” (or an equivalent) with the judicial exception/mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea; and are generally linking the use of the judicial exception to a particular technological environment or field of use - see MPEP 2106.05(f, g, h).
 Additionally, the recited claim limitations do not improve the functionality of the electronic device or achieve improved technical results.

-Per Step 2B, the additional non-emphasized elements as noted above; namely; “computer-implemented method… receiving an involuntary cancellation of a given allocated first technical resource before a process utilizing the allocated first technical resource has been successfully completed, wherein the cancellation of the given first technical resource results from a specific cause”; are mere data gathering/sending steps/insignificant extra-solution activity to the judicial exception; are merely adding words “apply it” (or an equivalent) with the judicial exception/mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea and are generally linking the use of the judicial exception to a particular technological environment or field of use - see MPEP 2106.05(d, f, g, h).
+Per Step 2B, the additional non-emphasized elements as noted above; namely; “computer-implemented method… receiving an involuntary cancellation of a given allocated first technical resource before a process utilizing the allocated first technical resource has been successfully completed, wherein the cancellation of the given first technical resource results from a specific cause… obtaining, for each of a plurality of candidate second resources, a set of properties; obtaining, for a user corresponding to the allocation of the cancelled first technical resource, historical allocation data for each of the plurality of candidate second resources”; are mere data gathering/sending steps/insignificant extra-solution activity to the judicial exception; are merely adding words “apply it” (or an equivalent) with the judicial exception/mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea and are generally linking the use of the judicial exception to a particular technological environment or field of use - see MPEP 2106.05(d, f, g, h).
 Additionally, the recited claim limitations do not improve the functionality of the electronic device or achieve improved technical results.
 The above limitations singularly or in combination do not result in the claim as a whole amounting to significantly more than the judicial exception.

 Accordingly, claim 1 is rejected under 35 U.S.C.
 101 as being directed to an abstract idea without significantly more.